-- Are there any side effects with the medications?
+- Are there any side effects with the medicines?

-- Will blood pressure medications interact with other medications I take?
+- Will blood pressure medicines interact with other medicines I take?

-- What time of day should I take my blood pressure medications?
+- What time of day should I take my blood pressure medicines?

 - What should I do if I forget to take a dose?